 40 - 60cm in height and range from 20 - 140kgs.

-Goats are vegetarians and ruminants, like sheep and cows, which means they have four-chambered stomachs designed to extract the maximum nutrition from everything they eat.
+Goats are vegetarians and ruminants, like sheep and cows, they have 4 chambered stomachs.
+They prefer to eat shrubs and bushes.

-The main habitat requirements for a Domestic Goat are grass to eat and clean, ventilated shelter.
+The main habitat requirements for a domestic goat are grass to eat and a clean ventilated shelter.

 Domestic Goats can be cute, clever, gentle and friendly.
 However they can also be mischievous with a great interest in climbing and/or eating anything and everything.

 Range from Angora, Cashmere, Nubian and Australian Field Goats just to name a few.